 What is a Restraining Order?

 A Restraining Order is an order which protects the complainant from a person or persons who were harassing or interfering in some aspect of the complainant’s life/business.
 Restraining Orders can be applied for regardless of the relationship with the complainant to cease contact/harassment.

 If you breach a Restraining Order the Court can impose financial penalties, impose a finding of contempt, or confine you to jail for period of time.

 What happens after an EPO is granted?

 The responding party has the opportunity to respond to allegations made by the complainant against them within 9 days of the EPO being granted.
-This review takes place in the Court of Queen’s Bench.
+This review takes place in the Court of King’s Bench.
 Upon review, the Court has the ability to vacate (remove it) or extend the EPO (keep in place).
 The Court has the direction to impose a less intrusive order such as a Restraining Order or No Contact Order, neither of which permit the breaching party to be criminally charged.